Her young daughter longed for Saint Nicholas to bring her a fox. Her prayers were answered in an unexpected way on Christmas morning.

 I knelt on the floor beside her and remembered my own first letter to Saint Nicholas on the eve of his special day, December 6.
-My parents were both German immigrants, and they’d brought the Saint Nicholas Day tradition with them to America.
+My grandparents were German immigrants, and they’d brought the Saint Nicholas Day tradition with them to America.
 Now I told the story to Aurora while we were living in Alaska.
 How Nicholas of Myra was a fourth-century bishop known for his great generosity.
 After his death on December 6, 343, he became Saint Nicholas—Sinterklaas in Dutch-speaking countries—the patron saint of children.

-“Every year on December 6, his feast day, it was said that Saint Nicholas would arrive in town riding a horse,” I’d explained to Aurora at bedtime all week.
+“Every year on December 6, his feast day, it was said that Saint Nicholas would arrive in town riding a horse,” I’d explained to Aurora all week.
 “He wore his red bishop’s robes.
 Children would leave their shoes or stockings out on their windowsills or hearths, hoping he would fill them with sweets or little presents.
 The children also always wrote him a letter and left a carrot for his horse.”
 I’d grown up writing my own letter every December 5.
 Now it was Aurora’s turn.

 “I finished!” she announced, proudly holding up her letter.
 “I told Saint Nicholas all the presents I want him to bring me tomorrow.”

 “The small gifts will come in your shoe tomorrow,” I reminded her.
 “The others will come from Santa on Christmas morning.”
 I scanned Aurora’s carefully printed list.
 No big surprises there, until I got to the last line where, right above her signature, she’d written A FOX in capital letters.